 And, for that, we have to use the lightest elements.
 However, as per the available scientific data, a typical case of endothermic reaction would be a nuclear fusion of elements heavier than iron in supernovae.

-The next one in my list of top 6 endothermic reaction examples is the process of sublimation.
 A typical example of sublimation would be the sublimation of dry ice.
-Just to mention, dry ice is nothing but a sold form of carbon dioxide.
+Just to mention, dry ice is nothing but a solid form of carbon dioxide.

 Sublimation is a type of phase transition in which a substance directly changes from the solid state to the gaseous state, bypassing the liquid state.
 In the case of dry ice, in order to sublimate, solid carbon dioxide (dry ice) extracts the heat from the surrounding making it an endothermic process.

 Instant Cold Pack

 Let’s talk about something painful.
 Have you ever felt a sprain in your neck or shoulder?
 Or ever had back pain?
 What you would need to relax instantly from that unbearable pain?
 Any guess?
 Well, You need an Instant Cold Pack…!!!

 As the name suggests, an instant cold pack is basically a pack of two pouches separated by a thin membrane which we primarily use to ease the pain that we get from a sore back or sprained ankle.

 One of them contains water and the other one contains Ammonium nitrate.
 Now you would be thinking that how an instant cold pack comes under the category of an endothermic reaction.
 Okay, let’s see how this works!

 When the thin membrane is broken which was separating both the water and Ammonium Nitrate from mixing together, a chemical reaction takes place between them, which in turn makes the water cold as ice, hence helping us to ease our sore back or sprain in an ankle.